Nostalgia-3/JavaSkript/README.md

+# DISCLAMER
+This project is has semi-stopped and commits are slowing down.
+It has **NOT** ended, I am just taking a break.

 # JavaSkript

 A library that allows you to code Javascript into Skript (a minecraft plugin that allows you to code).